“Where’s your favourite place in the world?”

-Whenever I get asked that dreaded question of “where’s your favourite place in the world?”, time and time again, my mind heads immediately to Burano, Italy… aka where postcard dreams come alive.
+Whenever I get asked that dreaded question, time and time again, my mind heads immediately to Burano, Italy… aka where postcard dreams come alive.

 For those of you that aren’t familiar, Burano, Italy is one of the most colourful places in the world.
 Known for its wonderfully vibrant houses, this town is a real life rainbow happyland located about 40 minutes away from Venice.
 Originally, these bright colours were meant to guide fishermen home through thick fog, but today it serves as a sizzling photographer and tourist magnet.
 There are some places in the world that are just as vibrant and beautiful as postcards suggest, and trust me, Burano is one of them.